An Introduction to VAK Learning Styles

 The VAK learning styles model provides a very easy and quick reference inventory by which to assess people's preferred learning styles, and then most importantly, to design learning methods and experiences that match people's preferences:

-The word 'kinesthetic' describes the sense of using muscular movement - physical sense in other words.
-Kinesthesia and kinesthesis are root words, derived from the Greek kineo, meaning move, and aisthesis, meaning sensation.
+The word 'kinesthetic' describes the sense of using muscular movement - the physical sense in other words.
+Kinesthesia and kinesthesis are root words, derived from the Greek Kineo, meaning move , and aisthesis, meaning sensation.
 Kinesthetic therefore describes a learning style which involves the stimulation of nerves in the body's muscles, joints and tendons.
-This relates to the colloquial expression 'touchy-feely' ('kineo-aisthesis' = 'move-sensation').
+This relates to the colloquial expression ' touchy-feely ' ('kineo-aisthesis' = 'move-sensation').

 The VAK Visual-Auditory-Kinesthetic model and the free test below provides a free quick easy way to assess your own or other people's preferred learning styles.
-Please note the test below is a simple indicator of preferred learning styles - it's bloody good for free, but it's not meant for rigorous scientific research.
-This VAK assessment tool is a good basic guide to personal learning styles, but it's is not a scientifically validated instrument - otherwise it would probably not be free.
+Please note the test below is a simple indicator of preferred learning styles - it is a good version to use given that it is free, but it's not meant for rigorous scientific research.
+This VAK assessment tool is a good basic guide to personal learning styles, but it's is not a scientifically validated instrument.

 VAK Indicators and Self-Test